Updated: Mar 31

 Have a few missing teeth and considering a dental implant procedure in Malaysia?

 Even for those just curious about what a dental implant is or what this procedure entails, this 2-minute read will answer all of your burning questions regarding dental implants.
 A dental implant procedure is a highly effective dental surgery to permanently replace a tooth, several teeth, or even all of them.
 With its proven results and high success rate, it's no wonder that the demand for dental implants in Malaysia is higher now than ever before.

-Dental implants have been considered the standard for missing tooth/teeth replacement since 1952.
+Dental implants have been considered the standard for missing teeth or teeth replacement since 1952.
 Besides Malaysia, dental implants are widely known and performed on a global scale for all who are faced with the same concerns.
 A dental implant basically acts as a replacement tooth for any missing teeth.
 Unlike dentures, dental implants are made to last and provide a fully functional and permanent solution.

-What are the stages in a Dental Implant Procedure?
+What are the stages of a Dental Implant Procedure?

 Want to know if you qualify for dental implant treatment in Malaysia?
-Find out here.
 For those seeking professional help or who want to consult with a certified orthodontist directly, feel free to contact a Sim & Hooi Dental clinic near you and book an appointment.

 For tips on maintaining your oral hygiene, see our article about avoiding dental implants.